 Normal capacitive touchscreens don’t fare too well with gloves, however they can be ‘overdriven’ – made especially sensitive so that they can sense your fingers through glove material.
 This sensitivity check box is found in the Controls tab of the Settings menu, right down the bottom.
 The downside of using this is that it’s far more likely to be accidentally operated in your pocket.

-Phone calls and Messaging45.
-Use the super pocket ring if you miss phone calls
+45. Use the super pocket ring if you miss phone calls

 If you find that you tend to miss phone calls that go off in your pocket because the ring simply isn’t loud enough, you can turn on a ‘super ring’ mode that ups the volume when the phone senses it’s in your pocket.
 This option doesn’t live in the Sound section of Settings, but the Call Settings sub menu.
 It’s in Settings> Device tab> Call.
 It’s called ‘increase volume in pocket’.